alexpiti/MLSWG/README.md

 * **Plasmonic (SPP) modes** are trickier for MLSWG to automatically handle.
 Do note that TM polarization is specifically required, and a narrow and careful neSL choice is advised.
 As a last-ditch, switch variable `whichNeffsToOutput' from 0 to 2 (line ~97 in the MLSWG m-file).

 * This solver was partially inspired by Dr. Hammer's [OMS](https://www.computational-photonics.eu/oms.html), which does not support complex-valued refractive indices (nor scripting or editing, of course).

+## Citation

+If MLSWG was used in research papers, be a pal and cite [this paper of mine](https://doi.org/10.1364/JOSAB.470129), where it was preliminary used, before switching to 2D waveguides, solved with the finite-element method.